-Terms used interchangeably or in combination with one another to refer to both the process of providing redress for a negative impact and the substantive outcomes that can counteract, or make good, the negative impact.
+Terms used interchangeably or in combination with one another to refer to both the process of providing redress for a negative impact and the substantive outcomes that can counteract or make good the negative impact.
 These outcomes may take a range of forms, such as apologies, restitution, rehabilitation, restoration, financial or non-financial compensation and punitive sanctions (whether criminal or administrative, such as fines), as well as the prevention of harm through, for example, injunctions or guarantees of non-repetition.

-In the context of the Sustainability Framework, remediation activities refer to social issues.
+In the context of the Preferred by Nature Certification, remediation activities refer to social issues.
+Source: Accountability Framework definitions